dfmcphee/code-style/css-best-practices/readme.md

 ### Exceptions and variations

 Sometimes we break out of this convention to add to the readability of our stylesheets.
 This occurs especially often with long comma separated property values like gradients, shadows, transitions, or includes.
-These can be arrange across multiple lines and indentation levels to help with diffs and readability.
+These can be arranged across multiple lines and indentation levels to help with diffs and readability.

 ```scss
 .x-selector {